Tree Trimming & PruningTree trimming done to code and standard

-You need a state certified ISA arborist that has the experience and the knowledge to know exactly where the cuts need to be made and how the process works.
+You need an arbor care company arborist that has the experience and the knowledge to know exactly where the cuts need to be made and how the process works.
 This standard in the tree industry is called ANSI – A300.
 These standards are set aside by the international Society of arboriculture and should be the right protocols for your trees, young or mature to be trimmed.

-We have several crews operating in your area all which have a certified arborist with our apprenticeship program that will allow you to get the very best and high-quality trimming in our industry.
+We have several crews operating in your area all which have a been trained with our apprenticeship program that will allow you to get the very best and high-quality trimming in our industry.

 Contracting a tree service that does not follow these protocols and standards can spell disaster!

 This could result in your trees not sealing properly or the growth patterns to sprout incorrectly.
 It is essential that whenever contracting a tree trimming company that they have a certification arborist by the ISA proving that they are trained in arboriculture so that the cuts on your trees will be done in a professional manner.
 Remember that your trees are the biggest investment on your property!

 In proper cuts can leave your tree exposed to tree disease and insect infestation causing your trees to lose beauty, health, and worse possibly death.